plone/documentation/adapt-and-extend/config/maintenance.rst

 As you can see, there is not much to do here with Plone manager permissions.

 If you have *Zope manager* permissions, there is one extra option here: to *pack* your database.

-However, in any normal deploying setup, you would want to automate that task via a cronjob or similar mechanism.
+In any normal deploying setup, you would want to automate that task via a *cronjob* or similar mechanism.